rtCamp/docs.rtcamp.com/easyengine/faq.md

 Run this command to fix this:

-source /etc/bash_completion.d/ee
+	source /etc/bash_completion.d/ee_auto.rc

 ##### Q 12.
-How to force EasyEngine to ask for permission before installing any package?

-Open the following file in your favorite text editor and set 'apt-get-assume-yes=true'

-vim /etc/easyengine/ee.conf

-##### Q 13.
-How should I fix GPG Key issue?

-Open the following file in your favorite text editor and set 'gpg-keys-fix=true'

-vim /etc/easyengine/ee.conf

-##### Q 14.
 How to change mysql host from localhost to another host?

 Open the following file in your favorite text editor and set 'mysqlhost=rtcamp.com'

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

-##### Q 15.
+##### Q 13.
 How to set a custom database name for website?

 Open the following file in your favorite text editor

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

 and set

 	db-name = true

 in mysql section.

-##### Q 16.
+##### Q 14.
 How to create a custom database user for website?

 Open the following file in your favorite text editor and set 'db-user = true'

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

-##### Q 17.
+##### Q 15.
 How to change the wordpress database table prefix?

-Open the  file vim /etc/easyengine/ee.conf in your favorite text editor and set 'prefix = true' in wordpress section.
+Open the  file vim /etc/ee/ee.conf in your favorite text editor and set 'prefix = true' in wordpress section.
 Now after this, when you create any wordpress site it is going to ask you database table prefix.

-##### Q 18.
+##### Q 16.
 How to change wordpress admin username?

 Open the following file in your favorite text editor and set 'user = rtcamp'

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

 This will be the username for wordpress sites you create in future.

-##### Q 19.
+##### Q 17.
 How to set custom WordPress admin password rather than random?

 Open the following file in your favorite text editor and set 'password = mypass'

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

-##### Q 20.
+##### Q 18.
 How to change wordpress email?

 Open the following file in your favorite text and editor set 'email = yourmail@example.com'

-vim /etc/easyengine/ee.conf
+	vim /etc/ee/ee.conf

-##### Q 21.
+##### Q 19.
 What is MySQL username and password?

 MySQL username and password is saved in ~/.my.cnf file while installing mysql.
 EasyEngine reads username and password from this file.

-##### Q 22.
+##### Q 20.
 How to access EasyEngine (ee) admin tools?

 To access EasyEngine admin tools  use port 22222. as example to access admin tools for mysite.com use mysite.com:22222.
 Authentication prompt will appear furthur.
 Enter HTTP credentials and use admin tools.